ant31/achemy/README.md

 ## Pydantic Schemas & FastAPI Integration

 Achemy models can be easily integrated with Pydantic, which is essential for building robust APIs with frameworks like FastAPI.
-For production applications that value type safety, **manually defining Pydantic schemas is the recommended best practice.**
+The recommended workflow is to use the `achemy` CLI to generate a baseline set of Pydantic schemas from your models, and then create specialized schemas for your API inputs (e.g., `UserIn`) as needed.

-### Full FastAPI Example (Recommended Approach)
+### Full FastAPI Example

 Here’s how to build a simple User API.
-For API *input* and *output*, we will define explicit Pydantic models.
-This ensures your API contract is clear, validated, and fully supported by static type checkers like Mypy.
+We will use a generated schema for API output (`UserSchema`) and a manually defined schema for API input (`UserIn`).
+This ensures your API contract is clear, validated, and fully supported by static type checkers.

 ```python
 # api.py